werin99/pyAT_interface/README.md

 This is done by the code itself when running in Colab and should work also in other environments.
 (To install manually: "pip install accelerator-toolbox")

-These modules are also needed (All are by default available in Colab) /list{
+These modules are also needed (all are by default available in Colab and EOSC)
-/item numpy
+- numpy
-matplotlib
+- matplotlib
-pandas
+- pandas
-ipywidgets
+- ipywidgets
-IPython
+- IPython